c1nn3r/OpenSemay/README.md

 ## Contact

-For questions, feature requests, or support, open an issue on GitHub or contact the maintainer via the repo or at c1nn3r@gmail.com
+For questions, feature requests, or support, open an issue on GitHub or contact the maintainer via the repo.